 Controversy has swirled around the prostate-specific antigen (PSA) test for years now.

-Not because there’s anything wrong with the test… but because overzealous doctors have used the results to justify overtreatment of what is ultimately a very common—and in many cases, not very aggressive—cancer.
+In fact, overzealous doctors have used the results to justify overtreatment of what is ultimately a very common—and in many cases, not very aggressive—cancer.

 Research shows, for example, that urine levels of a polyamine called spermine are inversely associated with both prostate cancer and aggressive, high-grade prostate cancer (which, in this case, was defined by a Gleason score of 7 or higher).

-When combined with PSA testing, spermine testing performed with a negative predictive value of nearly 97 percent and cut the number of unnecessary biopsies in half.
+When combined with PSA testing, spermine testing performed with a negative predictive value of nearly 97 percent cut the number of unnecessary biopsies in half.